 A guarantee is a promise by the Commonwealth to reimburse a lender if a borrower defaults.
-Contractual guarantees are financial liabilities with an impact on the fiscal balance, and net and gross debt (and underlying cash balance when paid).
-If a payment is probable for a contractual guarantee it has an impact on the underlying cash balance in the year the payment is expected.
+Contractual guarantees are financial liabilities and expenses with an impact on the fiscal balance.
+If a payment is probable for a contractual guarantee, it has an impact on the underlying cash balance in the year the payment is expected.

-Non-contractual (e.g. legislated) guarantees are liabilities if they are reliably measurable and it is probable that a payment will be made.
+Non-contractual (e.g. legislated) guarantees are liabilities if they are reliably measurable, and if it is probable that a payment will be made.
 Liabilities have an impact on the fiscal balance, and net and gross debt.
-As with contractual liabilities, if a payment is probable for a non-contractual guarantee it has an impact on the underlying cash balance in the year the payment is expected.
+As with contractual liabilities, if a payment is probable for a non-contractual guarantee, it has an impact on the underlying cash balance in the year the payment is expected.

-If the Government charges a fee to the recipient for providing the guarantee (known as a guarantee fee), those fees improve the underlying cash balance, fiscal balance and net and gross debt.
+If the Government charges a fee to the recipient for providing the guarantee (known as a guarantee fee), the fee will improve the underlying cash balance, fiscal balance and net and gross debt.

-Where the financial impacts of a guarantee are unable to be quantified, the guarantee would still be disclosed in the Budget papers in the Statement of Risks.
+Where the financial impacts of a guarantee are unable to be quantified, the guarantee is disclosed in the Budget papers in the Statement of Risks.